lvgl/docs_old/en/overview/object.md

 # Objects

-In the LittlevGL the **basic building blocks** of a user interface are the objects.
+In the LittlevGL the **basic building blocks** of a user interface are the objects, also called *Widgets*.
 For example a [Button](/object-types/btn), [Label](/object-types/label), [Image](/object-types/img), [List](/object-types/list), [Chart](/object-types/chart) or [Text area](/object-types/ta).

 Check all the [Object types](/object-types/index) here.